 In children the disease contributes to stunted growth, impaired cognitive development, malnutrition, anemia, and disrupts school attendance.
 Long-term infection can damage the bladder and kidneys, or the liver and intestines, and can hinder people’s ability to work.
 The severity of infection depends on the amount of worms present and how long the person has been infected.
-Schistosomiasis is the cause of mortality among NTDs.
+Schistosomiasis is the leading cause of mortality among NTDs.

 Schistosomiasis spreads when an infected person urinates or defecates in or near freshwater, passing parasite eggs from the body to the water.
 Once in the water, the eggs hatch and infect freshwater snails.
 In the snail, the parasite develops and reemerges into the water as free-swimming larvae that can penetrate a person’s skin.
 Inside the human body, the larvae develop into adult worms which live and multiply in blood vessels for as long as seven years.